Con Air: Plot

-Honorably discharged U.S. Army Ranger Sgt.
-Cameron Poe returns home from Desert Storm to his hometown of Mobile, Alabama, and reunites with his pregnant wife Tricia.
-However, on the night of the reunion, three intoxicated men attempt to assault Tricia, which leads to him being given a ten-year prison sentence for accidentally killing one of them.
-Eight years later, Poe is paroled and boards a flight to Alabama on a Fairchild C-123 Provider known as the Jailbird, a converted JPATS prison transport plane.
-Accompanying him is his diabetic cellmate Mike "Baby-O" O'Dell.
+Decorated honorably discharged Army Ranger Cameron Poe is convicted of involuntary manslaughter for killing a bar patron in self-defense when the other man drunkenly attacks him and his pregnant wife, Tricia.
+Eight years later, he is paroled and boards a flight to Alabama on the Jailbird, a Fairchild C-123 Provider converted to a prison transport plane, so he can be reunited with Tricia and their daughter Casey, whom he has never met.
+Accompanying Poe is his diabetic cellmate and best friend Mike "Baby-O" O'Dell.

-Most of the inmates boarding the flight are being transferred to a supermax prison: mass murderer William "Billy Bedlam" Bedford, serial rapist John "Johnny 23" Baca, Black Guerrilla member Nathan "Diamond Dog" Jones, and professional criminal Cyrus "The Virus" Grissom.
-The flight is overseen by U.S. Marshal Vince Larkin, who is approached by DEA agents Duncan Malloy and Willie Sims; the latter plans to go undercover to get information from drug kingpin Francisco Cindino, who is being picked up en route.
+Most of the inmates boarding the flight are convicts being transferred to a supermax prison, including mass murderer William "Billy Bedlam" Bedford, serial rapist John "Johnny 23" Baca, Black Guerrilla Nathan "Diamond Dog" Jones, and professional criminal Cyrus "The Virus" Grissom.
+The flight is overseen by U.S. Marshal Vince Larkin while DEA special agent Willie Sims plans to go on an undercover mission to get information from narcoterrorist Francisco Cindino, who is being picked up en route.

-After taking off, inmate Joe "Pinball" Parker sets another prisoner on fire using smuggled kerosene as a distraction, allowing Grissom and Diamond Dog to take over the plane.
-They plan to land at Carson Airport as scheduled, pick up and transfer other prisoners, and then fly to a non-extradition country.
-Sims tries to retake control, but Grissom kills him and takes his gun.
-Poe and Grissom also put a halt to Johnny 23's rape attempts on the plane's female guard, Sally Bishop.
+After taking off, inmate Joe "Pinball" Parker sets another prisoner on fire as a distraction, allowing Grissom and Jones to take over the plane.
+They plan to land at Carson Airport as scheduled, pick up and transfer other prisoners and fly to a non-extradition country.
+Sims tries to retake control, but Grissom kills him in the process.

-The plane arrives at Carson City and the inmate exchange commences.
-The ground crew is unaware that hijackers are disguised as guards and the real guards are forcibly disguised as inmates, gagged to prevent them from revealing the scheme.
-Amongst the new passengers are Cindino, pilot Earl "Swamp Thing" Williams, and serial killer Garland Greene.
-The authorities discover the hijacking upon finding evidence in Grissom's old cell and a tape recorder planted by Poe on one of the disguised guards, but are unable to stop the plane from taking off.
-Meanwhile, Pinball disposes of the plane's transponder, but dies trying to re-board during takeoff.
+The plane arrives at Carson City and the inmates exchange commences, with the ground crew unaware of the hijacking.
+Amongst the new passengers are Cindino, pilot Earl "Swamp Thing" Williams and serial killer Garland Greene.
+The authorities discover the hijacking upon finding evidence in Grissom's old cell and a tape recorder planted by Poe on one of the disguised guards but cannot prevent the plane from taking off.
+Meanwhile, Pinball disposes of the plane's transponder, but he is crushed to death by the landing gear during takeoff.